google/starlark-go/doc/impl.md

 ### Freezing

 All mutable values created during module initialization are _frozen_ upon its completion.
-It is this property that permits a Skylark module to be referenced by two Skylark threads running concurrently (such as the initialization threads of two other modules) without the possibility of a data race.
+It is this property that permits a Starlark module to be referenced by two Starlark threads running concurrently (such as the initialization threads of two other modules) without the possibility of a data race.